AkashPatra12/LLD/MobileSnakeGame/Readme.md

 * Add different food types using `IFoodStrategy`
 * Add `Tile` abstractions for obstacles or power-ups
 * Add scoring, themes, or UI with minimal changes
+* Add game over on self-collision or time-based score

 ---